 Paste the generated token from the clipboard into the 'Value' field (The keyword Bearer is an important part of the token and must not be omitted).

-You are now authorised and can close the overlay by clicking the "x".
+You are now authorized and can close the overlay by clicking the "x".